KyleDanny/w_s_e/README.md

 - The system simulates real-world IoT latency, encoding, and ingestion.
 - Payload format = 4 bytes timestamp + 2 bytes temp + 2 bytes humidity + 20 bytes deviceId
-- Focus was placed on optimizing developer experience, clear data flow, and realistic frontend behavior.
+- Focus was placed on optimizing developer experience, clear data flow, and realistic frontend behavior
+- Focus on modularity in file structure and grouping, as well as component structure in frontend.
+Clear separation of concerns
 - Binary data is base64-encoded for API Gateway compatibility
 - DynamoDB uses deviceId as partition key and timestamp as sort key